luminovang/documentation/routing/examples.md

 ### Command Controller

-This CommandController class is an example of a command controller that extends BaseCommand from the Luminova Terminal component.
-It defines methods to handle specific command actions based on command arguments.
+This `CommandController` class is an example of a `CLI` controller that extends `BaseCommand` from the Luminova's `Terminal` component.
+It defines methods to handle specific command and actions based on command arguments.

 ```php
 <?php